fherreralab/fherreralab.github.io/people.md

 ### Alumni

-* **Ignacio Chi**, Research Assistant 2017-2020.
+* Ignacio Chi, Research Assistant 2017-2020.
 Then PhD student at University of Chicago.
-* **Jonathan Sepúlveda**, MSc Physics 2018-2020.
+* Jonathan Sepúlveda, MSc Physics 2018-2020.
 Then PhD student at UPV/EHU.
-* **Federico Hernández**, Postdoc 2019.
+* Federico Hernández, Postdoc 2019.
 Then postdoc at Queen Mary University of London.
-* **Iván Jara**, BSc Engineering Physics 2018-2020.
+* Iván Jara, BSc Engineering Physics 2018-2020.
 Then data scientist in health start-up.
+* Diego Carvajal, BSc Math 2018.
+Then science outreach.